Skip to main content

 https://res.cloudinary.com/tamas-demo/image/upload/q_auto,f_auto/bo_3px_solid_white,c_fill,w_300,h_300,g_face/l_text:Impact_60_stroke:LINKEDIN,co_white,g_south,y_10/bo_3px_solid_white,c_fill,l_mark-hamill-2,w_300,h_300,x_300/l_text:Impact_60_stroke:FACEBOOK,co_white,g_south,x_150,y_10/bo_3px_solid_white,c_fill,l_mark-hamill-3,w_300,h_300,x_-150,y_300/l_text:Impact_60_stroke:INSTAGRAM,co_white,g_south,x_-150,y_10/bo_3px_solid_white,c_fill,l_mark-hamill-4,w_300,h_300,x_150,y_150/l_text:Impact_60_stroke:TINDER,co_white,g_south,x_150,y_10/mark-hamill-1

-Let's take a look at another example - keeping the Star Wars spirit.
-What if a stormtrooper would like to do this meme?
-Well, it would be a bit boring since it would look like this:
+Let’s look at another example, keeping the Star Wars spirit.
+What if a stormtrooper wanted to do this meme?
+It’d be a bit boring since they all look the same:

-This is a built-in Cloudinary effect which allows us to work with three parameters.
-The first is the colour that we want to apply, the second is the threshold, and finally the last is the colour to use.
-Since this is an effect we can apply it by using the e_
+This is a built-in Cloudinary effect that works with three parameters: the colour to apply, the threshold, and the target colour.
+Since it’s an effect, we apply it with the e_ prefix: e_replace_color:white:10:pink.

-And applying the colour replace each layer couldn't be easier:
+And applying colour replacement to each layer couldn’t be easier:

 Thank you to my colleague Dan for the idea & inspiration.